The more one knows, the less one believes (Turkisk proverb).

 More basically, it fits to have great meditative experience, as "To understand some yoga teachings, you need to be a yogi."
 At least seek to get quality literature and learn to discern well.

 "A rotten apple quickly infects its neighbour," or pomum compunctum cito corrumpit sibi junctum (Latin).

 If just a few pillars in a tall building are at fault, the whole building can fall.
 Just a few marring decrees of a trusted guru or trusted friend may ruin a life.
 Just a few wrong or individually unsuitable notions may do, due to spreading effects in the worst cases, where, "If anything can go wrong, it will.
 (Murphy's Law)."
-And we should be prepared for worst case scenarios.
-Why, to take sound measures so that they won't happen, or won't happen so fast, with such devastating effects, so easily, or at all.
+Further, we might help ourselves may times by being prepared for worst case scenarios.
+It often helps to take sound measures so that they won't happen, or won't happen so fast, with such devastating effects, so easily, or at all.